BrianEstrada/PokeScanner/README.md

 # Tweaks
-- Changed the Pokemon icons from the really old sprites to Pokemon Shuffle icons (I think they are easier to distinguish!)
+- Can toggle whether to show Pokemon Shuffle icons instead of the old sprites (I think they are easier to distinguish!)
-- Changed the Gym icons and Pokestop icons
+- Replaced the Gym icons and Pokestop icons
-- Can toggle whether to show the Pokemon icon that is currently at a Lured Pokestop instead of the Lured Pokestop icon
+- Can toggle whether to show the Pokemon icon that is currently at a Lured Pokestop instead of the Lured Pokestop icon (Filtered Pokemon will still show a Lured Pokestop icon)
 - Filtered Pokemon will show up at the top of the Filtered list
-- Snippets (the tooptips that pop up from clicking a marker on the map) have more useful info (in my opinion)
 - Pokestops and Gyms don't have their text above them (it was too cluttered in my opinion) (Lured Pokestops still have their timer)
 - Some other minor stuff I forget